CExA-project/ddc/docs/transformations.md

 There are many use-cases of transformations for simulation or signal processing needs: interpolation, spectral methods, finite element methods, filtering (compression), signal analysis (post-process)...

-Every basis has its own specificities (ie. orthogonality, n-derivability, etc...) but as they belong to the same frame of "set of functions which form a basis", they have in common a formalism and a terminology.
+Every basis has its own specificities (ie. orthogonality, n-derivability, etc...) but as they all are function space basis, they have in common a formalism and a terminology.
 However, this is currently not very manifest when looking at the API in the DDC implementations (DFT and Splines API are very different).
 It must be explained: